MaluFLopes/MaluFLopes/README.md

 ## About me:

-💬 I'm a data-driven professional with a passion for turning information into actionable insights.
-I'm currently focusing on Data Analysis and Business Intelligence.
+💬 I'm currently focusing on Data Analysis and Business Intelligence.

 🎓 Bachelor's Degree in Economics from Universidade Federal de Santa Catarina.